microsoft/MonitoFi/README.md

 - You can modify the queries to adjust to number of nodes in your Apache NiFi cluster.
 - Configure alerts/notifications as Needed.
 Microsoft Teams alerts template can be imported as shown in deploy script.

-Pleae Refer to deploy.sh script for adding various datasources and configurations related to grafana with curl commands.
+Please Refer to deploy.sh script for adding various datasources and configurations related to grafana with curl commands.

 Run this command to run MonitoFi against your NiFi Cluster :